What Is Blockchain and How Does It Work?

 What Is Decentralization in Blockchain?

-Decentralization in blockchain refers to the idea that the control and decision-making power of a network is distributed among its users rather than controlled by a single entity, such as a government or corporation.
-This can be helpful in situations where people need to coordinate with strangers or where they want to ensure the security and integrity of their data.
+Decentralization in blockchain refers to the idea that the control and decision-making power of a network is distributed among its users rather than controlled by a single entity, such as a bank, government, or corporation.

 In a decentralized blockchain network, there’s no central authority or intermediary that controls the flow of data or transactions.
 Instead, transactions are verified and recorded by a distributed network of computers that work together to maintain the integrity of the network.